 Is in-home respite care different from adult day care?

 Yes.
 In-home respite care happens in the person's home.
-Adult day care usually takes place at a separate program or facility.
+Adult day care takes place at a separate program or facility.

 Can respite care help when a loved one has dementia?